squinkylabs/CVfunk-Modules/README.md

 ### Wave Propagation
 Simulate the mesmerizing movement of waves through a network of nodes with the Wave Propagation module.
 This module not only brings a visual spectacle to your rack but also offers a unique approach to spatial sound design and dynamic modulation, with 24 outputs representing the ebb and flow of energy through the network.

+### Signals
+Observe and compare six signal inputs.
+Range from ms to sec.
+Includes a trigger reset toggle.

 # Comparator Stepper Module

 <img src="/img/ComparatorStepperLight.png" alt="Image 1" style="height: 300px; "> <img src="/img/ComparatorStepperDark.png" alt="Image 2" style="height: 300px; ">